-Is it too much to ask that this story get a little more time to shine?
-This match worked as The Super Athlete taking out his frustrations on his former friend, but it also clearly established The Drama King as lesser.
+Is it too much to ask that this story gets a little more time to shine?
+This match worked as The Super Athlete took out his frustrations on his former friend, but it also established The Drama King as lesser.
 It was a complete squash.

 It is possible there's still more left in this story, but this may be the end.
-If it is, English may not be seen again on SmackDown for months on end.
+If it is, English may not be seen again on SmackDown for several months.